znlstar/containerfs/README.md

 * the metanode cluster. multi-raft replication, a namespace per raft

-* the blocknode cluster. blockgroup as the replication unit

-* the objectnode cluster. objectgroup as the replication unit
+* the datanode cluster. de-clustering, replicated store of file extents, objects or object segments.

-a volume = a filesystem instance = an object bucket
+a namespace = a filesystem instance = an object bucket

 ## APIs